Welcome to our page about the best things to do in the Fethiye area of Turkey – our hometown on the blue waters of the Turkish Mediterranean coast.

 Faralya Village

-A bit of a white knuckle ride for some, Faralya village is a 50 minute drive from Fethiye centre.
+A bit of a white knuckle ride for some, Faralya village is is still within Fethiye environs, despite being a 50 minute drive from Fethiye centre.

 Drive (or be driven) along the high, winding road that hugs the slopes of Babadağ to Faralya village – Uzunyurt.

-The Mediterranean views from this road as you slowly climb away from Ölüdeniz towards the mountain village can only be described as stupendous!
+The Mediterranean views and breathtaking landscapes of this road as you slowly climb away from Ölüdeniz towards the mountain village can only be described as stupendous!

 From here, you can also take in the breathtaking views of Butterfly Valley hundreds of feet below.

-Visit Faralya for the views, the mountain air, a hint of village life, a bite to eat.
+Visit Faralya for the scenery, the mountain air, a hint of village life, a bite to eat.

 A handful of small pensions and motels cling to the cliff faces where owners are, first and foremost, beekeepers (Faralya honey is famous in the area) and goat herders.